keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 ```

 **Warning:** Please, be aware the WebAuthn tests are still in a development phase and there is a high chance those tests will not be stable.
-At this moment, we need to use our custom packages in order to provide support for the WebAuthn testing,
-because the original ones are not still compatible with required Selenium 4.

 ## Social Login
 The social login tests require setup of all social networks including an example social user.
 These details can't be